IT Contractor Tax - Accountants for Contractors

 2. Value Added Tax

-Most contractors register for VAT, even if they do not expect to breach the £79,000 turnover threshold in any given 12 month period.
-Depending on your circumstances, you can register for the standard VAT scheme, or the Flat Rate scheme.
+Most contractors register for VAT, even if they do not expect to breach the £85,000 turnover threshold in any given 12-month period.
+Depending on your circumstances, you can register for the standard VAT scheme or the Flat Rate scheme.

 If you don't expect to reclaim large amounts of expenses, you may well be better off by joining the Flat Rate Scheme.
 Instead of accounting for VAT on each transaction on the standard scheme, you apply a flat percentage to your turnover (14.5% for most contractors).
 In the first year of joining the scheme, you benefit further from a 1% discount to the flat rate - to 13.5%.

-Each quarter, you (or your accountant) will complete a VAT return, and submit it together with payment within one month of the end of the quarterly period.
+Each quarter, you (or your accountant) complete a VAT return and submit it together with payment within one month of the end of the quarterly period.
+If you pay via direct debit, you benefit from an extra 7 days to pay.

 Find out more about accounting for VAT.